BEP Akitek Sdn Bhd

-Booty Edwards & Partners, now known as BEP Akitek Sdn Bhd, is an architectural firm based in Malaysia.
+BEP Akitek Sdn Bhd (formerly as Booty Edwards & Partners) is an architectural firm based in Malaysia.

 Ralph Booty & Sidney James set up their practice in Singapore in 1910 and began the Booty Edwards & Partners firm on September 7, 1923.
 Ralph Booty had previously operated the firm Ralph Booty and Co.
 The new firm was first called Booty and Edwards.Arthur Oakley Coltman bought the firm in 1930.
 It was later called Booty, Edwards & Partners and the firm operated with offices in Colombo, Penang as well as Kuala Lumpur.